Toby Hadoke: Moths Ate My Doctor Who Scarf

 His first one-man show, Moths Ate My Doctor Who Scarf, was at the 2006 Edinburgh Festival Fringe.

-In 2007, it continued to tour, visiting Bath, Glasgow, Salford, Hemel Hempstead before returning to the Edinburgh Fringe for one week only.

-In 2008, the show embarked on a much larger tour, starting in Ireland in January and finishing in Basingstoke in November.
-In April 2008 it enjoyed at two week run at London's West End, at The Arts Theatre, Leicester Square.
-During the London run, David Tennant provided a vocal cameo for the show which has been included in all subsequent performances.

-Moths Ate My Doctor Who Scarf continued to tour the UK in 2009, with international appearances in Los Angeles, at the New Zealand Comedy Festival, Toronto and Florida.
+In 2008, the show embarked on a much larger tour and continued in the UK in 2009, with international appearances in Los Angeles, at the New Zealand Comedy Festival, Toronto and Florida.

 A full cast adaptation of Moths Ate My Doctor Who Scarf was recorded in May 2007 and broadcast on digital channel BBC7 in July, prior to a BBC Audiobooks CD release.
 It featured Hadoke as himself narrating, with guest appearances from Doctor Who actors Colin Baker and Louise Jameson, plus comedian Alfie Joey and Early Doors actor James Quinn as The Voice Of The BBC.
 It received a five star review from SFX magazine and was nominated as Best Drama in the 2008 Sony Awards.

 A sequel show, My Stepson Stole My Sonic Screwdriver, was performed at the 2012 Edinburgh Fringe Festival.

 On 17 November 2013 at the Garrick Theatre in London, Hadoke performed a double bill of both shows, which were recorded for future DVD release.

 Other Doctor Who work

 Hadoke's website lists a collection of ten connections with Doctor Who, including having a character named after him in Dale Smith's novel Heritage.

 He has moderated the DVD commentaries for many Doctor Who stories, including The Rescue and The Romans (released in 2009 as a box set); The Curse of Peladon and The Monster of Peladon (released together in 2010); The Time Monster (released in 2010 as part of the "Myths and Legends" box set); The Dominators (released 2010); The Ark (released 2011); and The Krotons (released 2012).
 He also appeared in the special feature "Robophobia" for the Special Edition of The Robots of Death (released 2012).

 In 2009, Hadoke collaborated with writer Rob Shearman to watch and comment on every episode of Doctor Who from the programme's debut in 1963 to David Tennant's final story.
 The resulting discussions are being published as Running Through Corridors: Rob and Toby's Marathon Watch of Doctor Who, a three-volume series from Mad Norwegian Press.
 The first volume, covering the 1960s, was published in 2010; the second volume, covering the 1970s, was published in 2016.

 Hadoke appears as a bartender in a cameo appearance in An Adventure in Space and Time, a docudrama detailing the early history of Doctor Who.

-Hadoke has been contributing obituaries to The Guardian since 2002, often for Doctor Who-related figures.